 Caravans arriving in hans were welcomed to stay for three days at no cost, courtesy of the building's founder.
 You, too, can step back in time and relive history by enjoying a visit to a Seljuk han as a modern caravaneer.
-The excellent modern Turkish highways now passing in front of hans are built on the same ancient trade routes over which the caravans traveled, and you can crisscross the major trade routes of Seljuk Turkey and experience the same adventure as they did.
+The excellent modern Turkish highways now passing in front of Seljuk-era hans are built on the same ancient trade routes over which the caravans traveled.
+You can thus cross the major trade routes of Seljuk Turkey and experience the same adventure as they did.

 The Turkish Government has submitted an offıcial request to UNESCO that the "Seljuk Caravanserais on the route from Denizli to Doğubeyazit" be placed on the World Heritage List of Monuments, due to their participation in the interchange of human values and the arts, their exceptional testimony to the cultural traditions of a civilization which has disappeared, and their illustration of an outstanding type of building.
 By visiting one or more of these hans, you will be able to discover for yourself the universal historical, social and artistic value of the Seljuk caravansarai.

-It is estimated that there were some 132 hans built during the Seljuk era.
-This site provides a listing of 40 of the most important ones still standing today, with details as to their location and architecture.
-The rest are in ruins, faint echoes of their former glory.
+It is estimated that there were perhaps some 200 hans, both large and small, built during the Seljuk era.
+This site provides a listing of 40 of the most important ones still standing, with details on their location and architectural elements.
+The remaining hans are in ruins, faint echoes of their former glory.
 Those that do remain standing, however, are well-preserved and are an exciting destination to visit and explore as you step back in time.
 Some are run as museums, some have been restored for tourists, and others have been readapted for more modern purposes.
 No one traveling in Turkey should leave without visiting a Seljuk han, for walking in its vast courtyard is an evocative historical experience.
 Although you will not find them full of camels and bustling merchants today, these courtyards will provide you with the the insight onto the daily life of a han.

 ÖRESIN (TEPSIDELIK )